ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 ```

 #### Allpass Cut
-SFV allpass filter frequency.
+SFV allpass filter cutoff frequency.
 Range is 90.0 to 20000.0.

 If `Allpass Cut` is 20000.0, filter will be bypassed.